soxueren/atsd/installation/mapr.md

  sudo service mapr-warden stop
 ```

-Copy atsd.jar file containing coprocessors to the hbase/lib directory:
+Copy the atsd.jar file containing coprocessors to the hbase/lib directory:

 ```sh
  cp /opt/atsd/hbase/lib/atsd.jar /opt/mapr/hbase/hbase-0.94.24/lib/
 ```

 Start HBase.
-Make sure that all services are started, it may take a few
+Make sure that all services are started.
+This may take a few
 minutes:

 ```sh